khermano/RepositoryReport_433511/README.md

     - command -- `export JBOSS_HOME=/path/to/wfly`
 3. Execute WildFly - command -- $JBOSS_HOME/bin/standalone.sh`
 4. Set up database and dataSource
-    - you can use a script databaseSetUp.sh located in RepositoryReport_433511/src/main/webapp/scripts/ with using your own path to the file /yourPathToProject/RepositoryReport_433511/src/main/webapp/scripts/addDriverAndCreateDatasource.cli in last row of the script
+    - you can use a script databaseSetUp.sh located in RepositoryReport_433511/src/main/webapp/scripts/
+    - but you have to change the path in the last row of the file to /yourPathToProject/RepositoryReport_433511/src/main/webapp/scripts/addDriverAndCreateDatasource.cli
     - commands -- `chmod +x /pathToFile/databaseSetUp.sh`, `/yourPathToProject/RepositoryReport_433511/src/main/webapp/scripts/databaseSetUp.sh`
 5. Execute application in your web browser with url http://localhost:8080/RepositoryReport_433511/faces/home.xhtml